Notes on the Geography of Botswana: Gaborone

 Once an architect discovers curves, there's no straightening him out.
 Just beyond the tracks is Universal Plaza, whose promoters know the lingo.
 They advertise "security, a platform for interaction and communication, multi-functional facilities that celebrate diversity, operational and management efficiency, green technology and services, sustainability and access to natural light."

-This architect must have visited La Défense.
+This architect must, on a trip to Paris, have stopped at La Défense.

 Yet another mixed-use project rising from the scrub.